Can les Bleus seal the Slam on Saturday night? Or will Eddie Jones’s selection calls prove a masterstroke?

 What time does it kick off and is it on TV?

-The match kicks off at 4.45pm and will be shown on ITV in the UK and in Ireland on Virgin Media One.
-You can listen to coverage on BBC Radio 5 Live.
+The match kicks off at 8pm UK & Ireland time (9pm in Paris) and will be shown on ITV in the UK and in Ireland on RTE2.
+You can listen to coverage on BBC Radio 5 Live too.

-Andrew Brace (Ireland) is the match referee, with Mike Adamson (Scotland) and Craig Evans (Wales) the assistants, and Joy Neville (Ireland) the Television Match Official.
+Jaco Peyper (South Africa) is the match referee, with Mike Adamson (Scotland) and Frank Murphy (Ireland) the assistants.
+The Television Match Official is Marius Jonker.